 Functions

-FunC program is essentially a list of function declarations/definitions and global variable declarations.
-This section covers the first topic.
+A FunC program is a list of function declarations, function definitions, and global variable declarations.
+This section focuses on function declarations and definitions.

-Any function declaration or definition starts with a common pattern and one of the three things goes next:
+Every function declaration or definition follows a common pattern, after which one of three elements appears:

 -